-We welcome applications in Social Policy and Criminology to study for an MPhil or PhD, as either a full-time campus-based student or a part-time basis.
+We warmly welcome applications in Social Policy and Criminology to study with us for an MPhil or PhD on a full-time or a part-time basis.

 Please visit the staff profiles for further information on staff research supervision interests.

-Further information about Postgraduate Research in the Faculty of Arts and Social Sciences can be found here.
+Here is further information about Postgraduate Research in the Faculty of Arts and Social Sciences.

 We welcome enquiries so please get in touch with Professor Nicola Yeates, PostGraduate Convenor at: FASS-SocialPolicyCriminology-Enquiries@open.ac.uk.